gcabtav/Ultrasonic-Radar-MSP430/README.md

 ## How to Operate

 Find instructions on how to set up and operate the ultrasonic radar system.
-Learn about loading custom programs onto the MSP430 microcontroller and monitoring the system in real-time.
+Learn about loading custom programs onto the MSP430 microcontroller and monitoring the system in real time.

 ## Results